Health effects of electronic cigarettes: Addiction

-It is not clear whether e-cigarette use will decrease or increase overall nicotine addiction, but the nicotine content in e-cigarettes is adequate to sustain nicotine dependence.
-Chronic nicotine use causes a broad range of neuroplastic adaptations, making quitting hard to accomplish.
-A 2015 study found that users vaping non-nicotine e-liquid exhibited signs of dependence.
-Experienced users tend to take longer puffs which may result in higher nicotine intake.
-It is difficult to assess the impact of nicotine dependence from e-cigarette use because of the wide range of e-cigarette products.
 The addiction potential of e-cigarettes may have risen because as they have progressed, they have delivered nicotine better.

 The National Institute on Drug Abuse said e-cigarettes could maintain nicotine addiction in those who are attempting to quit.
 The limited available data suggests that the likelihood of excessive use of e-cigarettes is smaller than traditional cigarettes.
 No long-term studies have been done on the effectiveness of e-cigarettes in treating tobacco addiction, but some evidence suggests that dual use of e-cigarettes and traditional cigarettes may be associated with greater nicotine dependence.

 Adolescents are likely to underestimate nicotine's addictiveness.
 Vulnerability to the brain-modifying effects of nicotine, along with youthful experimentation with e-cigarettes, could lead to a lifelong addiction.
 A long-term nicotine addiction from using a vape may result in using other tobacco products.
 The majority of addiction to nicotine starts during youth and young adulthood.
 Adolescents are more likely to become nicotine dependent than adults.

 The adolescent brain seems to be particularly sensitive to neuroplasticity as a result of nicotine.
 Minimal exposure could be enough to produce neuroplastic alterations in the very sensitive adolescent brain.
 A 2014 review found that in studies up to a third of young people who have not tried a traditional cigarette have used e-cigarettes.
 The degree to which teens are using e-cigarettes in ways the manufacturers did not intend, such as increasing the nicotine delivery, is unknown, as is the extent to which e-cigarette use may lead to addiction or substance dependence in young people.

 In 2025 Alder Hey Children's Hospital set up the first NHS clinic for vape addiction in children.
+In the United States, the 2024 National Youth Tobacco Survey found that current e-cigarette use among middle and high school students declined from 2.13 million students, or 7.7%, in 2023 to 1.63 million students, or 5.9%, in 2024, about one-third of the number reported at the 2019 peak.